CyrusChan7/Moonlight-Discord-Bot/README.md

 1. Create or login to your existing Discord account.
 2. Go to `https://discord.com/developers/applications`, then click `New Application`.
-3. Enter any name of your choice then click `Create`.
+3. Type in any name of your choice, then click `Create`.
-4. Select `Bot`, then under `Build-A-Bot` click `Add Bot`.
+4. Click `Bot`, then click `Add Bot` under `Build-A-Bot`.
-5. Reveal the token and copy it.
+5. Reveal the token, then copy it.
 6. Open `Environmental Variables` options panel in your Operating System.
 7. Create a new user variable — with the variable name of `BOT_TOKEN_HOST`, and with the token value that you have copied in step 5.
-Remember to save the changes and restart your IDE to load the new env configuration.
+Remember to save the changes and restart your IDE in order to load the new env configuration.
 8. Install Python3 and the pip library requirements in `requirements.txt`.
 9. Run `main.py`.
 (As long as the `main.py` file is running, the bot will continue responding to all the commands listed above.)
-10. (Optional) Host these files to a dedicated server if you would like the Discord bot to run 24/7.
+10. (Optional) Host these files to a dedicated server if you would like the Discord bot to run without you needing your own PC turned on.
 11. You're finished.
 Congratulations!

+### How to run unit tests

+Navigate to the root of this repository and type `python -m pytest`.
+Make sure you have installed the pip library requirements in `requirements.txt` first.

 ### License